 - Indirect Beneficiaries: Indicates an estimate of people who could use the service in addition to the people targeted in the project.

-- Accountability to the Affected Persons: Describes how affected populations and specific beneficiaries have been and will be involved throughout the project cycle.
+- Accountability to the Affected Persons: Describe how affected populations and specific beneficiaries have been and will be involved throughout the project cycle.

-- Protection Mainstreaming and GBV: Describes how the proposed project mainstreams protection.
+- Protection Mainstreaming and GBV: Describe how the proposed project mainstreams protection.